tobinjt/johntobin.ie/content/blog/I_have_a_better_LISP_book.md

 tags = ['LISP', 'programming']
 +++

-About a month ago I wrote that [[I need a better LISP book|blog/2010/02/I_need_a_better_LISP_book/]].
+About a month ago I wrote that [I need a better LISP book](/blog/i_need_a_better_lisp_book/).
 I gave up on the LISP book I had been reading, and started reading [On LISP: Advanced Techniques for Common LISP](http://www.amazon.co.uk/LISP-Advanced-Techniques-Common/dp/0130305529/) by Paul Graham.
 I've read about one third of it, and understood most of it - I had trouble with some of the more difficult code, but I understood his explanations